This post may contain affiliate sales links. Please read my disclosure policy.

 How to Cook Bacon in the Oven

-- Next, grab your bacon of choice, open and line onto your prepared racks.
-Regular sliced bacon is all about the same thickness, so the cooking times should only vary slightly, based on your oven.
-Of course, thick-cut bacon will take more baking time.
+Next, grab your bacon of choice, open package and line strips of bacon onto your prepared wire rack.
+Regular thin cut bacon is all about the same thickness, so the cooking time should only vary slightly, based on your oven.

-Pro tip: If you’re wanting to amp up your breakfast, brunch or this simple bacon in the oven situation, brush some maple syrup onto your bacon slices in the last two minutes of cooking.
+Pro Tip: If you’re wanting to amp up your breakfast, brunch or this simple bacon in the oven situation, brush some maple syrup onto your bacon slices in the last two minutes of cooking.
 Makes for a sweet and savory treat!
 If you don’t have any maple syrup, you can try a light sprinkling of brown sugar as well.

-If you have followed me online for any amount of time, you know I hate dishes with a passion.
-So, any time I can take a few short cuts to make my life easier, I take them!
 Here are a few tips for making your life easier when cleaning up after baking bacon in the oven.

 - Line your baking sheets with foil.